aacmal/finaki/README.md

 # Definition

-This is a starter repository for creating expressjs projects with typescript and eslint
+This project is backend service for finaki-app